ronilbhatia/EasyTrade/README.md

 * Real-time update of portfolio and remaining buying-power after execution of stock transaction
 * Stocks are searchable by both their ticker symbol and Company name
 * Relevant news displayed for the general market on home page, and for specific stock on the stock's show page

+### Dashboard & Portfolio
+Once a user logs in, they are immediately redirected to their dashboard, which shows a chart displaying their portfolio balance over time, a list of stocks owned along with the current share price of the stock, and real-time news.

 ### Fetching Stock Information
 When a stock show page is visited, a variety of API calls are made to fetch the necessary information to render the stock's price chart, information ('About' section) and relevant news articles.
 The following APIs are hit